ryanraposo/shard-projector/README.md

 Shard Projector currently supports Windows.
 Linux and MACOSX users should check back often.

 Users with Python knowledge could very well have it running on those platforms in an afternoon.
-I'd love to hear about any such endevours and even assist with your specific patch.
+I'd love to hear about any such endevours and even assist with your specific patch, doesn't need to be release-ready code in any sense.

 *Note: get in touch with me at raposo.ryan@gmail.com if you'd like to assist with MACOSX optimization/testing.
 Early-access to new versions a guarantee!*